hboutemy/maven-bench/README.md

 You can open it with Java Mission Control.

-Below a JFR file for Maven 3.2.5 and open with JMC 5.5:
+Below a JFR file for Maven 3.2.5 and opened with JMC 5.5:
 <p align="center">
     <img src="measures/Maven3.2.5-JMC.5.5JPG.jpg">
 </p>